nemo-omen/current/README.md

 # Stringer
 A news reader with productivity enhancements.

+__Dear lord!
+I've just discovered that someone else has an RSS reader named Stringer.
+I'm crestfallen (but happy for them!).
+Time to come up with a different name.__

 ## Backend
 This is in its earliest stages.
 Right now, the server uses Hono with Bun's SQLite.
 It may not stay that way.
 I might use Go.